Frequently Asked Questions

 Will I be CERTIFIED in sharp debridement upon completion of this

-demonstrated ability to use sharp instruments in a skills laboratory setting.
+debridement and demonstrated ability to use sharp instruments in a skills laboratory setting.

 The term “certification” is used frequently by health care professionals in describing advanced

 skill competencies.
 The Definition of certification is: successfully completing an examination

 that validates competence, knowledge and skill as a health care professional within a specific

 area of practice, as evaluated by a body of peers.
 There is not a national governing body or